IGP Adamu deploys 'Operation Puff Adder' squad to Kogi | TODAY.NG

 He also charged them to identify all criminal syndicates; their leaders, foot soldiers and sponsors, with a view to arresting them with operational precision.

-“You must recover arms and ammunition, dangerous weapons, dangerous charms and all other items/properties reasonable suspected to be proceeds of crimes,” he said.
+“You must recover arms and ammunition, dangerous weapons, dangerous charms and all other items /properties reasonable suspected to be proceeds of crimes.”

 He said that a detachment of the squad will be deployed to Bagana and Ogba communities in Omala and Bassa Loval government areas of the state to prevent escalation of communal clashes.